FrommeLab/colabfold-pipeline/README.md

 # LocalColabFold Batch Pipeline

-This repository provides a set of shell scripts to run ColabFold multimer predictions in batch mode.
+This repository provides a set of shell scripts to run ColabFold multimer predictions in batches.
 The pipeline:

-1. Combine query and prey FASTA files into ColabFold-compatible CSV inputs.
+1. Combine query and prey FASTA files into ColabFold-compatible CSV files.
-2. Runs Local-ColabFold on these CSV files.
+2. Run Local-ColabFold on these CSVs.
-3. Grabs the resulting ipTM scores and averages them for each query-prey pair.
+3. Grab the resulting ipTM scores and averages them for each query-prey pair.

 ---